trasely/goatlivesmatter/lesson6/README.md

 # LESSON 6
 Md5 Password/MySQL

-* Merge Lesson5 to develop
+* merge lesson5 to develop
-* Merge Lesson5 to master
+* merge develop to master
+* checkout lesson6 and start there ...

 * insert record into users table with username,password (auto-incriment userid)